whizzml/examples/stratified-sampling/readme.md

 - The id of the field of interest

-- The desired counts of the strata, as a list
+- A map of the field values to their desired counts

 #Output